reid-fu/projectKindness/README.md

 - AWS S3 stores data used for text analysis
 - Chrome plugin scrapes and sends data from textboxes
 - Web development framework with node.js, HTML, CSS
+## Workflow
+- User types text in textbox.
+As user is typing, Chrome plugin sends text to server.
+* Markdown sublist test